daerlnaxe/mattermost-plugin-flowwatcher/README.md

 - [ ] Configuration
   - [ ] Debug
   - [ ] Set Sleeper
+  - [ ] Set reactions that could stop the cleaner
+  - [ ] Disabling cleaner for other users than bot
 - [ ] Auth Login for rss with authentification (later)
 - [ ] Pass Cloud Flare verification (later)
 - [x] Make a system to avoid to refresh if not needed
 - [x] Bind core to subs
 - [x] A cleaner for the channel (each user must leave and back to the channel, to avoir "deleted message")
-  - [x] Don't clean if there is reaction
+  - [x] Don't clean if there is reaction (white_check_mark for the while)
   - [x] Can clean for others User